Fishing the Rio Grande

 - Rods: Over the years we’ve tested many rods on the Rio Grande.
 Two-handed, Spey-style rods are the No. 1 choice, although single-handed rods also work well during specific times.
 Light two-handed rods are increasingly popular.
 They allow you to cast longer distances with less effort—particularly when the wind blows.
 Two-handers mend and control line effectively because of their longer lengths.
-Use rods 13 to 15 feet for 8- to 11-weight lines.
+Use rods 12 to 14 feet for 8- to 9/10-weight lines.
 If you are new to two-handers, our expert guides will help hone your skills.
-Sage makes excellent two-handers for Rio Grande fishing.
+Loop and Sage makes excellent two-handers for Rio Grande fishing.
 Bring a back-up rod or two just in case.

 We also recommend 9- thru 10-foot single-handed rods in the 8- to 9-weight class.
 These rods simplify fishing when casting downstream with the prevailing southwest wind at your back.
 When casting into the wind, 8- or 9-weights also have the muscle to punch large flies through heavy gusts.
 Given the river’s moderate flow and generally even gravel bottom, these rods are capable of battling large sea trout up to 25+ pounds, while ensuring good action with smaller 5- to 12-pound fish.

 - Reels: Quality reels with strong, smooth drags are essential for playing big sea trout.
 Reels (and spare spools) should have capacity for the fly line and 100+ yards of 20+ pound backing.
 Recommended reels include Abel and Sage.
 Our in-house shop carries a good selection of these and more.